VINCI – Annual report – 31 December 2021

 These provisions are recognised at their present value.
 The effect of discounting provisions is recognised under “Other financial income and expense”.

-Provisions are taken for contractual obligations to maintain the condition of concession assets, principally by the motorway concession operating companies to cover the expense of major road repairs (surface courses, restructuring of slow lanes, etc.), bridges, tunnels and hydraulic infrastructure.
-They also include expenses to be incurred by airport concession companies (repairs to runways, traffic lanes and other paved surfaces).
-Provisions are calculated on the basis of maintenance expense plans spanning several years, which are updated annually.
+Provisions are taken for contractual obligations to maintain the condition of concession assets.
+They concern the motorway concession companies and cover the expense of major repairs of roads, bridges, tunnels and hydraulic infrastructure.
+They also include expenses to be incurred by airport concession companies (repairs to runways, traffic lanes and other paved surfaces) and are calculated on the basis of maintenance expense plans spanning several years, which are updated annually.
 These expenses are reassessed on the basis of appropriate indexes (mainly the TP01, TP02 and TP09 indexes in France).
-Provisions are also taken whenever recognised signs of defects are encountered on identified infrastructure.
+Provisions are also taken whenever signs of defects are encountered on certain infrastructure.

-Provisions for after-sales service cover Group entities’ commitments under statutory warranties relating to completed projects, in particular the 10-year warranty on building projects in France.
+Provisions for after-sales service cover Group entities’ commitments under statutory warranties relating to completed projects, such as the 10-year warranty on building projects in France.
 They are estimated statistically on the basis of expenses incurred in previous years or individually on the basis of specifically identified events.

-Provisions for losses on completion of contracts and construction project liabilities are set aside mainly when end-of-contract projections, based on the most likely estimated outcome, indicate a loss, and those covering work yet to be carried out in respect of completed projects under completion warranties.
+Provisions for losses on completion of contracts and for construction project liabilities are set aside mainly when end-of-contract projections, based on the most likely estimated outcome, indicate a loss, or to cover work yet to be carried out in respect of completed projects under completion warranties.